lentalex627/sitecore-marketplace-table/grid-composer/GRID_COMPOSER_README.md

-# TableForge - Interactive Table Builder for Sitecore XM Cloud
+# Grid Composer - Interactive Table Builder for Sitecore XM Cloud

-TableForge is a custom field integration for Sitecore XM Cloud that provides content authors with a powerful, visual interface for creating and editing tables.
+Grid Composer is a custom field integration for Sitecore XM Cloud that provides content authors with a powerful, visual interface for creating and editing tables.
 Tables are stored as clean, structured JSON and can be easily consumed by front-end rendering components.

 ## Features